The Landford n Hamptworth show.

-I finish this page with I think a cracking photo by Phil of Shaun an the Gopher.
+I finish this page with I think a cracking photo taken on the Saturday evening by Phil of Shaun an the Gopher.

 A great time was had by all over the weekend, looking forward to the next one, hope to get my tractor out on a pull.